mrw1986/fftcg-sync-service/docs/services/square-enix-sync.md

 ## Overview

-The Square Enix Integration service (`squareEnixSync.ts`) enriches card data with official Square Enix information, ensuring accuracy in critical fields like cost, power, and categories.
-This service acts as a secondary data source that complements the primary TCGCSV API data.
+The Square Enix Integration service (`squareEnixSync.ts`) enriches card data with official Square Enix information, ensuring accuracy in critical fields like cost, power, categories, and **descriptions**.
+This service acts as a secondary data source that complements the primary TCGCSV API data, with **Square Enix data taking priority** for core card information.

 ## Core Features

+- **Description prioritization** (Square Enix as primary source)
 - Cost/power value synchronization
 - Category handling and deduplication
 - Data versioning and consistency